siobhain/ccdshop/README.md

 ![](docs/email.JPG)

 The order has been added to the database (as seen by the admin user) & as CreatedByWebhook in Order is false I know that the order was created by `checkout.views.checkout` & not checkout.webhook_handler`.
-This  aisll immaterial to the user but may be of benefit to the owner/administrator.
+This is all immaterial to the user but may be of benefit to the owner/administrator.
 Majority of orders should be created by checkout and not by webhook handler, If there is an increase in webhook order than it warrents investigation.

 ![](docs/db-order.JPG)